 Theology can be combined with other majors such as English, mathematics, philosophy, or psychology for a double major.
 Students who wish to do this should plan the desired sequence and courses with an advisor.
 Students with such a double major are often well prepared to teach religion and a second subject in denominational high schools.
 The Theology Department assists theology majors in every possible way with finding employment or applying to graduate school.
 Theology is increasingly recognized as a good preparation for general fields such as publishing, journalism, counseling, social work, business, and law.
 In addition, there are new opportunities opening up in Roman Catholic and Protestant parishes for people with backgrounds in theology and increased need for teachers of religion in private schools.
 A Minor in Theology is available.

 The Writing Department also offers an Interdisciplinary Major in Writing and a Minor in Writing.
 The interdisciplinary major allows students to split their major between writing and another discipline (writing/English, writing/biology, etc.), while the minor allows them to combine study in writing with a full major in another subject.
 The department also supports a Writing Honors Society (Pi Epsilon Pi); offers students two literary magazines to edit and publish, the Forum and the Garland; and runs the Modern Masters Reading Series, which brings prominent literary figures to campus.
-Internships also are available for students who are interested in writing-related careers.
+In addition, students can earn credit for internships in writing-related professional positions.

 Students with an interest in both writing and communication may choose a Major in Writing with a Minor in Communication, the Interdisciplinary Major in Writing/Communication, or a Major in Communication with a Minor in Writing.
 For complete descriptions of the majors and specializations available, consult the writing and communication chapters within this catalogue.